Speech-VINO/Smart-Media-Player/README.md

  ![Inference form model using OpenVINO](./assets/run/run_inference.gif)

 ### Code contribution done by @Wira (source code adapted in this repo)
-https://github.com/WiraDKP/pytorch_speaker_embedding_for_diarization
+Application use "OpenVINO version **2020.1.023** and not the one in workspace https://github.com/WiraDKP/pytorch_speaker_embedding_for_diarization

 # Approach 2: Using Kaldi pretrained model